 Body-worn security cameras are security cameras you can take on your person wherever you may go.
 Body-worn security cameras have two main functions.
 Firstly, body-worn cameras show people you are recording them; this may cause those around you to be mindful of their behaviour as they are being filmed.
 Secondly, the main use of body-worn cameras is to collect surveillance footage of your surroundings.
 Body-worn cameras can be visible, clipped onto your pocket, or hidden in cuff links or necklaces.
 One of the most popular types of body-worn cameras can be fitted into a shirt's buttonhole.

-Provides reliable and accurate evidence
+Cameras help provide reliable and accurate video and audio evidence

 Body-worn cameras can collect invaluable footage of the crime, helping clarify any situation that could have happened.
 Body-worn cameras can also be used in everyday life, not just in emergencies.
 If you wish to protect yourself against a potential attack or wish to monitor your surroundings more, a body-worn camera is a perfect gadget for you.
 In the event of an attack, a body-worn camera could provide vital evidence.
 Whilst the presence of an eyewitness is valuable, it is easy to forget important details, which could be the difference between a conviction or the criminal walking free.
 Having real-life footage of an incident eradicates human error, providing the most accurate portrayal of events.